Have you ever been in a garden setting and wondered how to identify a plant that you have just come across? So have I!

 It is great for parents and teachers organizing scavenger hunts for their children or for gardening enthusiasts trying to identify plants that they come across.

 According to their website, “PlantSnap currently has 316,000 species in their database, 71,000 species trained into their artificial intelligence algorithm, and 55 million images in their database.
 They are training 50,000 new species per month!”

-The goal of the company is to fully cover almost every known plant species on Earth by the end of 2017.
+The goal of the company is to fully cover almost every known plant species on Earth.